How to Help the Leatherback Sea Turtle: 2026 Volunteer Guide

 RELATED: Mass Emergence of Cicadas in 2025

-The Kemp’s ridley in Texas is particularly well-known for arribadas, as is the olive ridley turtle in Costa Rica and other locations around the world.
-The best events in the US are along the Padre Island National Seashore, but multiple sea turtle nests can also be discovered throughout sandy shores everywhere from Texas along the Gulf Coast, the Florida coastline and Florida Keys, and north as far as North Carolina.
+The Kemp’s ridley in Texas is best known for arribadas in the US, and the olive ridley in Costa Rica pulls off similar mass events worldwide.
+The largest arribadas on US soil happen along the Padre Island National Seashore, but ordinary sea turtle nests can be found along most sandy shores from the Texas Gulf Coast to the Florida Keys and north to North Carolina.

 RELATED: 25 Strange Animal Group Names (including turtles!)